Just Keeps Getting Better-6

-She felt guilty as if she had prevented him from seeing his own child.
+Eva asked about the child, feeling guilty as if she had prevented him from seeing his own child.

 He stood astounded that she, Eva, who loved him unquestionably, who gave and gave without thought that he was just taking, felt guilty as if she had prevented him from seeing his child.

-Eva put her arms around him, asking him to forgive her for being selfish.
+He could not speak or think as Eva put her arms around him, asking him to forgive her for being selfish.